 Create and Maintain a Budget

 The first step to avoiding the troubles of financial debt is to create and maintain a budget.
-It’s not as intimidating as it sounds.
+It’s not as intimidating as it sounds and it is a great way of managing your finances.

 Additionally, consider if you need to add new categories.
 Some areas that are often overlooked are debt reduction, emergency savings funds, and retirement savings.
 An emergency fund ensures there is an adequate amount available to cover unforeseen events (car emergency, etc), should it arise.
 This will eliminate the need for using credit which can quickly damage your budget.